josh-works/intermediate-ruby/_pages/about.md

 At minimum, I inject a little novelty into the world around me, and maybe 'do useful/helpful things' along the way. 😁

 <script async data-uid="5b13b420e3" src="https://josh-thompson.ck.page/5b13b420e3/index.js"></script>

+## Footnotes

+[^mastery-based]: I care _more than most people I know_ about 'pedagogy and expert knowledge transfer', and not because I've found learning to be effortless and easy my whole life.
+For example, I gave a presentation about a paper from 1984, talking about how (essentially) TWO SPECIFIC INTERVENTIONS can cause any student to achieve 98% results!!! [https://josh.works/2-sigma-problem](https://josh.works/2-sigma-problem) The paper is really interesting, and I'd recommend just clicking through [the slideshow](https://josh.works/2-sigma-problem#slideshow-and-presentation-on-applying-the-2-sigma-problem-to-a-software-development-training-program) I based a talk off of.
+I don't have the recording of the talk, but the slideshow is interesting.

+    That's why people say things like this:

+    > The time that I’ve spent working one-on-one with Josh has been, without a doubt, the most valuable time I’ve spent individually with anyone at on my journey to becoming a skilled software developer.
+    >
+    > Josh combines his unrivaled work ethic and technical aptitude with deep, genuine empathy and self-awareness that is unique and has made him an indispensable ally.